Cheryl Miller: Broadcast career

-Miller worked as a Basketball Commentator at the 1994 Goodwill Games.
+Miller worked as a basketball commentator at the 1994 Goodwill Games.
 Miller worked as a basketball reporter and called weightlifting for the 2001 Goodwill Games.
 Miller served as women's basketball analyst and men's basketball reporter for NBC's coverage of the 1996 Atlanta Olympics.

 Before joining Turner Sports, Miller also worked for ABC Sports/ESPN from 1987 to 1993, where she served as a reporter for ABC's Wide World of Sports and a commentator for the network's college basketball telecasts.
-She served as Field Reporter for the 1987 Little League World Series and served as a Correspondent for the 1988 Calgary Olympics.
+She served as a field reporter for the 1987 Little League World Series and served as a correspondent for the 1988 Calgary Olympics.